Chapter 6: Introduction

 Bechet also contributed to the circulation of jazz outside the United States.
 He made his first trip to Europe in 1919 as part of Will Marion Cook's Southern Syncopated Orchestra, and his playing made a strong impression in London, where he was praised by classical musicians and critics alike for his virtuosity and unique sound.
 His most lasting impact, however, came in France.
 After several visits during the 1920s and 1930s, Bechet settled permanently in Paris after World War II.
 In postwar France, he became a national celebrity, recording prolifically, performing to sold-out crowds, and even starring in films.
 French audiences embraced jazz as both an exotic and sophisticated art form.

 Bechet's popularity in France helped elevate jazz's status in Europe, where it was increasingly viewed as a serious artistic genre rather than as simple entertainment.
-Bechet's success abroad also reflects how African American musicians often found greater respect, opportunity, and freedom in Europe than they did in the racially segregated United States.
+Bechet's success abroad also illustrates how African American musicians often found greater respect, opportunity, and freedom in Europe than they did in the racially segregated United States.

 Jelly Roll Morton